jayggg/ngstents/README.md

 required fluxes and numerical fluxes in a few lines of code.

+## Install

+Binary installers are available for linux, mac, and windows (with python >= 3.9).

+* `pip install ngstents`

 ## Build

-Ensure that NGSolve is built.
+If you built NGSolve from source, you can build and install `ngstents`.
 After cloning this repository, compile  the c++ code here and install:

 * `cd src`
 * `mkdir build && cd build`